Published By Janet Gershen-Siegel at August 27th, 2017

 These similarities are in areas such as size or amount of time in business.
 This score shows how frequently those businesses tend to pay on time.
 As before, 1 is the best score.
 This rating is a broader look at the business landscape, rather than analysis of your company’s true payment history.

-An epic PAYDEX score for your company is 80-100.
+A great PAYDEX score for your company is 80-100.

-Experian’s Credit Score report includes things like a small business credit score as well as additional details, such as account histories, payment trends, and public records.
+The Experian for business credit score report includes things like a small business credit score as well as additional details, such as account histories, payment trends, and public records.
 Experian commercial credit scores run from 1 to 100.

-Usually, even small businesses which use credit sensibly will get a medium-low risk rating.
+Often, even small businesses which use credit sensibly will get a medium-low risk rating.
 As you might expect, older businesses will have a much easier time attaining a low-risk rating.

 Or you can write to: